pauldotyu/azure-pipeline-agent/README.md

 1. Build the container in Azure using ACR Tasks.
 See this guide for [more][acrbuild].

-    > NOTE: The rest of this section will use ACR Tasks

-We will be using Azure CLI within a Bash shell for this work.
+The rest of this section will use ACR tasks to build and push the container and we will be using Azure CLI within a Bash shell for this work.

 - Set up your variables